 Theses submitted to the Department are evaluated by two independent examiners, one from City, the other external.
 The examiners are appointed by the School Board of Studies on the recommendation of the candidate's supervisor.
 At a date determined by the two examiners, a viva is held, during which the candidate will discuss the thesis with the examiners in the presence of a non-voting chairperson.
 For more detailed guidance on submission procedure, please consult the Guide for Research Students.

-We offer students the opportunity to carry out research in many areas of Translation Studies including: theoretical approaches to translation studies, discourse analysis, translation and gender/identity, translation and cultural history, translation of children's literature, translation pedagogics, specialist and genre translation, applied translation theory, professional aspects of specialized translation in legal translation, audiovisual translation, audio description and access.
+We offer students the opportunity to carry out research in the following areas of Translation Studies including: theoretical approaches to translation studies, discourse analysis, translation and gender/identity, translation and cultural history, translation of children's literature, translation pedagogics, genre translation (especially crime fiction).

-The CTS team consists of experts in law & translation, legal translation practice, translation theory, discourse construction & analysis, semiotic & intersemiotic analysis, film production & script writing, (cinematic) audio description and translation pedagogy.
+The team consists of experts in translation theory, discourse construction & analysis, semiotic & intersemiotic analysis, literary translation and translation pedagogy.

-Translation Studies is by nature interdisciplinary and the following staff from the department (and the school / new department) are potential supervisors for interdisciplinary proposals:
+Translation Studies is by nature interdisciplinary and the following staff from the school are potential supervisors for interdisciplinary proposals: